 - Gaze upon the majestic Sangre de Cristo Mountains—the southernmost subrange of the Rockies

-- Travel the fascinating High Road between Taos and Santa Fe, stop at Chimayo and other historic sites including the Santa Fe plaza with its many colorful vendors and wares.
+- Drive the fascinating High Road between Taos and Santa Fe, stop at Chimayo and other historic sites including the Santa Fe plaza with its many colorful vendors and wares.

-- Take your taste buds on an adventure with New Mexico’s famous green chile (and learn the answer to the state question)!
+- Take your taste buds on an adventure with New Mexico’s famous green chili (and learn the answer to the state question)!

-Those that arrive by 2 p.m. may choose to visit Albuquerque’s delightful Rio Grande Nature Center State Park, where we can take a short walk on trails through beautiful riverside bosque (what locals call the riparian cottonwood forest).
-Behind the large windows of the Antoine Predock-designed Nature Center building, we’ll watch Wood Ducks, Gadwall, American Wigeon, coots and other wintering birds at a beautiful, willow-lined pond.
+Those that arrive by 2:00 PM may choose to visit Albuquerque’s delightful Rio Grande Nature Center State Park, where we can take a short walk on trails through beautiful riverside bosque (what locals call the riparian cottonwood forest).
+Behind the large windows of the Antoine Predock-designed Nature Center building, we watch Wood Duck, Gadwall, American Wigeon, coots, and other wintering birds at a beautiful, willow-lined pond.

 After birding and exploring the nature center, we settle into our lodgings, then if you wish, explore a bit of nearby Old Town, decorated in holiday garb, and gather for a welcome dinner at one of our favorite restaurants.

 If you plan on arriving later, please take a taxi to the hotel in Old Town in time to join us for dinner.
 Meet in the lobby at 6:30 PM.